- Business, Industry, and Commerce

 Social services professionals and those in the medical field need to understand the language of their clientele and patients in order to provide them with the best possible care.

 The travel industry is one of the fastest growing industries in the world.
-Travel bureaus, tourist agencies, airlines, hotels, and travel guide publishers are seeking individuals with foreign language skills to accommodate the many travelers heading to all corners of the globe.
+Travel bureaus, tourist agencies, airlines, hotels, and travel guide publishers are seeking individuals with world language skills to accommodate the many travelers heading to all corners of the globe.

-Professionals in broadcasting and journalism often need knowledge of foreign languages in order to perform their jobs.
+Professionals in broadcasting and journalism often need knowledge of world languages in order to perform their jobs.
 Interviewing individuals and reporting from foreign countries can be difficult or impossible if the reporter does not speak the local language.